 You'll find a whole host of Grocery List apps in the Google Play Store and Apple App Store, each with a different feature list, and some of which offer shared shopping lists (a must-have feature for us).
-We've used at least 3 different apps over the years, and I've rejected many many more each time I've been inspired to look for a new and better solution.
+We've used at least 3 different apps over the years.

-Purple Cover is a small company, with (as far as I can tell from publicly available information) no more than a handful of employees.
+Purple Cover is a small company, with (as far as I can tell from publicly available information) just a handful of employees.
 I think that's often a benefit: everybody involved is passionate about what they do, and it's a reasonable bet that they use the product in their day-to-day lives.
 Nobody's there just because they need to earn a living.

 The latest Android version of Anylist (Version 1.7 / Build 89, released in October 2020) introduced a new feature of dark mode for the app, based on whether your phone is working in dark mode at the OS level.
 Normally, I’m a big fan of dark mode, but for some reason, I was finding the UI to be less clear in this app in dark mode, so I looked for a way to override it, and manually switch to light mode.

-I couldn’t find a way to do it, so I used Send Feedback from the app settings menu, to email a request for an option to manually set the mode to light / dark / same as phone.
+I couldn’t find a way to do it, so I clicked on Send Feedback from the app settings menu, to email a request for an option to manually set the mode to light / dark / same as phone.

 Jason replied to me the same day, not only considering my request as stated, but also probing into why dark mode wasn’t working as well as it might for me.
-At this point, I’m already awarding 10 out of 10 for listening to feedback, and not only being willing to make changes, but also wanting to understand the underlying cause of the problem to fix that, rather than just addressing the symptom.
+At this point, I was already awarding 10 out of 10 for listening to feedback, not asking me questions that I had already answered in my initial report, replying promptly, and not only being willing to make changes, but also wanting to understand the underlying cause of the problem to fix that, rather than just addressing the symptom.

 This was his reply: